Walking can save your life.

 After, let’s say, one year of walking 30 minutes five times a week, that once empty savings jar is now packed full of money.

 Now, all of this is based on some simple science.
-When you walk, you’re using a lot of key body parts: the calves, the hips (and hip flexors), the back and the butt.
-Each one of these areas gets a decent workout each time you set out for a walk.
+When you walk, you’re using a lot of key body parts, says Suzanne Dixon, an Oregon-based registered dietician and epidemiologist.

 A 2014 article by the Centers for Disease Control pointed out that arthritis patients who walk have been proven to show signs of “improved arthritis pain, fatigue, function and quality of life.”
 In fact, a 2001 overview study reported that aerobic activities like walking decreased hospitalizations and work disability.